📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Inside mount vs outside mount: which blocks more light?

 Outside mount usually blocks more light because it creates overlap beyond the frame where leaks happen.
-See: inside vs outside mount for blackout curtains.

 When should I layer curtains with a shade?